JUNIOR HIGH ACADEMY EXPECTATIONS

 MUSIC GOALS

 Junior high students will demonstrate knowledge and understanding of liturgical music, rhythm, melody, timbre, expression, form, harmony, and style.
-Grade 6 will primarily study theater.
-This will include history, performance types, and production.
-Grade 7 will primarily study historical periods in music.
-These will include renaissance, baroque, classical, romantic, and the twentieth century.
-Grade 8 will primarily study popular music.
-This will include copyright, auto tuning, blues, jazz, and rock and roll.
+Topics throughout junior high include music history, performance types, historical periods in music, and popular music including auto tuning, blues, jazz, and rock and roll.

 TECHNOLOGY INSTRUCTION

 All technology will be utilized within the context of the regular classroom curriculum.
-Skills to be developed and topics to be incorporated include: internet safety, basic computer literacy, keyboarding, spreadsheets, and presentation software.
-Two laptops labs are available to the junior high throughout the day, as well as the technology center being available each period of the day for at least one day each week.
+Skills to be developed and topics to be incorporated include internet safety, basic computer literacy, keyboarding, spreadsheets, and presentation software.
+Students also have STEAM (Science, Technology, Engineering, Arts, & Mathematics) class weekly, where they learn to use a variety of technology tools to solve hands-on problems collaboratively.

 All Saints Catholic Academy